<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 #6 Pool Repairs

 This is a big one, and it's not something pool owners like to think about when first getting a pool.
-While it's not inevitable, your inground pool can leak, or the structure can crack.
-It may also develop small surface cracks or, if you have a vinyl liner pool, your pool liner can tear.
-These problems are more common than you might think, but nine times out of ten, they aren't a big deal to fix (but you'll still have to pay for them!).
+While it's not inevitable, a variety of things can cause your inground pool to leak, or the structure to crack.
+If you have a vinyl liner pool, your pool liner can be punctured or torn.
+These problems are more common than you might think, but nine times out of ten, the owner didn't know it could happen or that the leaking water could cause such additional damage.

 Here's a list of some possibilities to consider across the different inground pool types.